-The Equality is Not the Same action plan implemented by Victoria Police is in its final year.
+The Equality is Not the Same action plan implemented by Victoria Police was a three year program of reform.

 The Victoria Police Manual now defines racial profiling as “making policing decisions that are not based on objective or reasonable justification, but on stereotypical assumptions about race, colour, language, ethnicity, ancestry or religion”.